gambhir/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I tried various methods of data collection and used all images collected(center, left, and right).
-I attempted to use track 1 and 2 and also different input methods.

 For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to essentially use models that were already created.
-I tried LeNet, Nvidia's, and also variations of the two.

-My first step was to just get something working to give me the confidence to understand how the data was responding on the actual track.
+Essentailly the i looked into existing models to start with.
+I basically looked at Nvidia's model.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-More often then not things were equal in terms of mean squared error.
-The starting point with LeNet provided a decent base and moving to Nvidia's model worked even better enough.

-I found my main problem was at the first turn after the bridge where no lane lines were present and you could run off into the dirt.
-This problem wasn't solved by changing the model though.
-This problem was solved prior to the creation of the model in preprocessing of the data.
+Using Nvidia's model worked out really well.

 #### 2. Final Model Architecture